Code Development Guidelines¶

 __init__.pyfiles for modules should not contain any significant implementation code, but it can contain a docstring describing the module and code related to importing the module.
 Any substantial functionality should be put into a separate file.

-from plasmapy.mathematics import Fermi_integral, rather than relative imports such as
+from plasmapy.particles import Particle, rather than relative imports such as

 Optional[type]for type hinted keyword arguments with a default value of

-- There should be at most one pun per 1284 lines of code.
+There should be at least one pun per 1284 lines of code.

 Branches, commits, and pull requests¶